What Are Push Piers And How Do They Work?

 Table of Contents

-If you’re looking for information about what push piers are and how they work, don’t hit that back button because you’ve landed on the right page.
-In this article, we’re going to talk about what push piers are, how they’re installed, their benefits, and more.
-However, before we talk about push piers, we need to talk about a phenomenon called differential settlement.
+If you’re looking for information about push piers and how they work, don’t hit that back button because you’ve landed on the right page.
+This article explains what push piers are, how they’re installed, their benefits, and more.

 What Is Differential Settlement?

 Differential settlement is when a foundation settles into the soil unevenly.
-See the illustration below and you’ll understand what’s going on.

 Fortunately, differential settlement can be repaired, and the most common repair method is underpinning with push piers.